#How to customize your workspace on screener.in for analyzing stocks like a pro

 4. How To Add Financial Parameters To The Default Financial Information

-As you can see above there is a text box next to “Add Ratio” as highlighted by the blue arrow.
 In order to add our first ratio “debt to equity” simply type debt or debt to equity and screener will prompt you with suggestions.

 We need to repeat this process for all other parameters listed in point 3 above and finally your layout will be customized as shown below.